MAD9137/f2024/docs/modules/week6/scroll-view.md

 ## Adding a Scroll Sub-View

-To add a scroll view to your project, you first find the Scroll View object in the Object Library in the bottom right of Xcode.
+To add a scroll view to your viewController, first find the Scroll View object in the Object Library within Xcode.

 ![Using the Scroll View](/F2020/assets/img/ScrollViews_01.png)